-Hill's Yew is a dense multi-stemmed evergreen shrub with a shapely oval form.
+New Selection Yew is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and can be pruned at anytime.
 It has no significant negative characteristics.